MightyCoderX/.dotfiles/README.md

 - [ ] Custom prompt with catppuccin colors

+### tmux
+- [ ] Fix slow startup (almost 1s) due to catpuccin theme plugins
+    - [x] Opened issue on GitHub
+    - [ ] Wait for them to fix, and help them by coming up with a way to batch the tmux commands

 ### Hypr
 #### Hyprland
 - [ ] Add binds to cycle workspaces